projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

               Subsystem: Intel Corporation Ethernet Connection I219-LM

    .. note::

-      Double check PCI devices BDF defined in the ``hypervisor/arch/x86/configs/whl-ipc-i5/pci_devices.h``
+      Verify the PCI devices BDF defined in the ``hypervisor/arch/x86/configs/whl-ipc-i5/pci_devices.h``
       with the information reported by the ``lspci -vv`` command.

 #.
-Clone the ACRN source code and configure the build options
+Clone the ACRN source code and configure the build options.

-   Please refer :ref:`getting-started-building` to setup ACRN build environment on your development workstation.
+   Refer to :ref:`getting-started-building` to set up the ACRN build environment on your development workstation.

-   Clone the ACRN source code and checkout to the tag v1.6:
+   Clone the ACRN source code and check out to the tag v1.6:

    .. code-block:: none